willdurand/Propilex/README.md

 ### POST

-Creating a new document by sending JSON data:
+You can create a new document by sending JSON data:

     $ curl -H 'Accept: application/json' -H 'Content-Type: application/json' \
         -d '{"title": "Hello!", "body": "JSON"}' \